zeynepandsoy/Traffic-Preparation-Methodology-Design/coursework1/data.md

 **Observation:** From the plot, we observe that the most intense traffic jams happen during New Years Day, than respectively Memorial and Independence Day.
 Least traffic congestion happens on Colombus Day.

-## Plot 2 : Aggregate traffic volume in 2 subplots, first with respect to categorized hour than to categorized weekday
+## Plot 2 : Aggregate traffic volume with respect to categorized hour than to categorized weekday
 ```
 def sbplt_categorize_dates(df_ctgrz):
     """